Out of 55,155 agri relief applicants, 15,086 were successful

 An amount of R1.2bn was set aside to assist financially-distressed small-scale farmers.
 Of this, R400m has been allocated to beneficiaries of the government Proactive Land Acquisition Strategy.
 The remainder will be channelled to farmers mainly in the poultry, livestock and vegetable farming sectors.

-Of the approved applicants, 5,494 were women, 2,493 young farmers, and about 224 people with disability.
+Of the approved applicants, 5,494 were women, 2,493 young farmers, and about 224 people with disability were approved.
 The remaining 9,592 were male farmers, something Didiza defended by saying they are striving to achieve equality as they go.

 “Congratulations to those who were successful, we will be happy when you harvest as that food will be needed for our society during this critical time.